 In other words, the fear of Blushing is a highly individual experience based on the subjective belief that Blushing represents a threat to that individual.

-Many people do not really understand or have a great deal of sympathy for people who suffer with the Fear of Blushing as it may not be something they personally experience, however, for the person suffering this phobia, the stress and anxiety that they experience is real and not imagined.
-In fact, for the sufferer, the object or situation that triggers the phobia seems like a sensible thing to avoid!
+Many people do not really understand or have a great deal of sympathy for people who suffer with the fear of Blushing as it may not be something they personally experience, however, for the person suffering this fear the stress and anxiety that they experience is real and not imagined.

-The therapists at TranceForm are fully aware of this and will treat you and your Fear of Blushing seriously when you consult us for help.
+We are fully aware of the subjective nature of individual fears and will treat you and your Fear of Blushing seriously when you consult us for help.